marielouisehanna/Webhook/README.md

-# Trying The Second Method
+# Trying The Webhook Method

 ## Webhook:
 A webhook allows an application to send real-time data to another application. </br>